 It is not normal to have severe pain in the hip, wound redness/ leaking, calf pain/ swelling, breathlessness, or a fever.
 You should let Mr Bartlett or an emergency Doctor know immediately if you develop such symptoms.

-Although revision hip replacement surgery is now needed less often than before, approximately 8,000 procedures are still performed in England and Wales each year.
+Whilst it is anticipated that revision hip replacement surgery will be required less often required in the future, approximately 8,000 procedures are still performed in England and Wales each year.
 Broadly speaking, the risk of requiring a revision procedure within the first decade after surgery is one in twenty.

 In the past, it was common for the replacement parts to simply "wear-out" or even break.
 Thankfully these problems are now rarely seen.
 Revision surgery may be required for the treatment of infection, dislocation, fracture or if the implant becomes loose.
 Sometimes surgery is needed to correct the treatment of hip fractures.
 More recently, some people suffering from allergic reactions to Cobalt and Chromium ions released from the now discontinued "metal-on-metal" hip replacements have also needed further surgery.